Sequences: Indexes, Codes, and IDs Are Not Dead!

 Most typically, project tasks have their codes.
 Like

 It would not be very convenient for us to search for the most recently used number manually and add it to a newly created task.
 Let’s have a look at how Lumeer can do that automatically.

-It is very simple.
-The desired outcome it as depicted below with the first column to be generated automatically.
+It is very simple indeed.
+The desired outcome is as depicted below with the first column to be generated automatically.

-And on the Rules tab, we create a new rule of type Blockly which allows us to set a value of a table row (also called document or record) upon its creation.
+Then, on the Rules tab, we create a new automation of type Blockly which allows us to set a value of a table row (also called document or record) upon its creation.
 There we need to generate the indexes automatically.

 Here we built a simple rule that sets the attribute Code of the newly created document in the Tasks table to a string composed of a prefix

 LUMEER- and a value from a sequence called tasksSequence aligned to at least 4 digits.

 A sequence is an ever increasing number that gets higher automatically every time it is read (i.e. indexes).
 We can save the rule and give it a try by creating a new task.
 Remember, we do not need to fill in the code.

 The rule automatically filled in the code.
 However, the number is not correct.
 We already had two tasks, so we want the sequence to continue.